ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/network-addresses/index.md

 `/ip6/192.168.22.27/tcp/33000`

-For an Ethereum node, the multiaddr has the node-ID (hash of their public key), for example:
+For an Ethereum node, the multiaddr contains the node-ID (a hash of their public key):

 `/ip6/192.168.22.27/tcp/33000/p2p/5t7Nv7dG2d6ffbvAiewVsEwWweU3LdebSqX2y1bPrW8br`